holydk/AnonymousIdentity/README.md

 response_mode=json
 ```
 Json for friendly response without redirect.
-* The response will look like this
+* The response will look like this (the code flow must exchange the code for a token first)
 ```
 {
   "id_token":<id_token>,